-- A not to be missed annual three-day photography conference each July at the University of Massachusetts in Amherst, MA, which is one of the largest in the United States.
-Over 1000 photographers from the U.S. and other countries attend our conference.
-Attendees range from beginner to professional photographer. - Scholarships are awarded each year to students so they may further their studies in the field of imaging. - An annual series of interclub competitions in electronic imaging, pictorial slides, nature slides, and prints (both B&W and color).
-Stony Brook competes in the electronic imaging and prints competition. - Slide and print circuits wherein each club's work is sent to a commentator who prepares a taped commentary and selects the judge's choice awards. - Recorded instructional lectures consisting of photographs and audio - The NECCC Bulletin, official publication of the Council, is published three times a year.
+A not-to-be-missed annual three-day photography conference each July at the University of Massachusetts in Amherst, MA, which is one of the largest photography conferences in the United States.
+Over 1,000 photographers from the U.S. and other countries attend the conference.
+Attendees range from beginner to professional photographer.

+- Scholarships are awarded each year to students, so they may further their studies in the field of imaging. - An annual series of interclub competitions in electronic imaging, pictorial slides, nature slides, and prints (both B&W and color).
+Stony Brook competes in the electronic imaging and prints competition.

+• Slide and print circuits wherein each

+club's work is sent to a commentator who prepares a taped commentary and selects the judge's choice awards.

+- Recorded instructional lectures consisting of photographs and audio. - The NECCC Bulletin, official publication of the Council, is published twice a year in the spring and the fall.
 It contains informative articles written by photographers, lists of events to photograph, winning entries from NECCC photo competitions, Council news, conference information, and information about New England Camera Club.